 Not sure what to post on Instagram as a property manager?
 Try posting:

-- Photos/videos of amenity spaces, vacant units, and even residents around the property (with their permission) to give prospects a taste of what it’s like to live in your building
+- Photos/videos of amenity spaces, vacant units, and even residents around the property (with their permission) to give prospects a virtual tour of your building

 - A behind-the-scenes of your day-to-day building operations